Treetrain1/Survival-Remastered/server/serverpack.md

 When the server is finished starting, go into the mods folder and ctrl + a then press the delete key.
-Skip files that are in use
+Skip files that are in use.
-Repeat the process for the resourcepacks and config folders
+Do the same for the resourcepack folder.

 # Join the server to make sure it loads